Gvegas12/r-r-w/README.md

-# An example of a simple application with the React Webpack configuration.
+# An example of a simple application with the React Webpack.

 ## Webpack Dev Server: